 Retail brands have been hearing for years that omnichannel retail strategies like Buy Online, Pick Up In Store (BOPIS) and Ship From Store are growing exponentially in popularity.
-With 59% of consumers now interested in BOPIS-type shopping options, there’s no question that brands need to make order fulfillment from stores an integral part of their retail strategy, and invest in the resources and technology needed to adopt these strategies effectively and efficiently.
+With 59% of customers now interested in BOPIS-type shopping options, there’s no question that brands need to make order fulfillment from stores an integral part of their retail strategy, and invest in the resources and technology needed to adopt these strategies effectively and efficiently.

 Unfortunately, in their quest to become omnichannel, most retailers focus all of their energy on the “buy online” aspect of BOPIS, ignoring or underestimating the vital role that brick-and-mortar store locations play in online order fulfillment initiatives.
 Stores and in-store associates are left behind, with the primary focus shifting to digital channels and ever-growing tech stacks.
 While tech is certainly critical to any modern shopping journey, without buy-in from store teams, BOPIS and store fulfillment initiatives are doomed to fail.